PranjaliSharma-p/DragAndDrop/README.md

 # DragAndDrop

-This repository is to show a simple example to implement the simple functionality of drag and drop using HTML, CSS, and Javascript.
+This repository is to show a simple example to implement the functionality of drag and drop using HTML, CSS, and Javascript.